tychoish/grip/README.rst

 #.
 Provide a common logging interface with support for multiple
    output/messaging backends.

 #.
-Provides some simple methods for errors, particularly when
-   you want to accumulate and then return errors.

-#.
 Provides tools for collecting structured logging information.

 *You just get a grip, folks.*